Rainforest Conservation Research Internship in Brazil

 WHERE YOU’LL STAY

-You’ll stay at the Iracambi Research Center, located in the outskirts of the Serra do Brigadeiro State Park 12 kilometers from the nearest city, Rosário da Limeria.
-Facilities at the center include accommodation for researchers, interns and visitors, a computer lab, field laboratory, their multi-use Forest House, forest nursery, and systems of forest trails.
-You’ll either be in the main house or in one of their cozy cabins and take all your meals at their on-site restaurant.
+You’ll stay at the Research Center, located in the outskirts of the Serra do Brigadeiro State Park, 12 kilometers from the nearest town, Rosário da Limeria.
+This is a fully immersive experience, so you’ll need to be keen to spend the majority of your time in the forest.
+Facilities at the center include accommodation for researchers, interns, and visitors, a computer lab, field laboratory, their multi-use Forest House, forest nursery, and systems of forest trails.
+You’ll stay either in the main house or in one of the cabins and take all your meals at the on-site restaurant with other volunteers & interns.

 DATES & RATES